Quinexus/Medicine-Notes/y3-core/cardiology/infective_endocarditis.md

   - abscess in relevant organ
   - in skin: janeway lesions = painless palmar or plantar macules
   - janeway + osler = pathgnomonic
+- other changes in longstanding disease
+  - splenomegaly
+  - finger clubbing

 ## Diagnosis